developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Max Password Attempts*** is chosen, the Threat Management System is configured NOT to monitor password entry attempts and never detects the threat of exceeding the maximum number of unsuccessful password entry attempts.

-- If the value ***MDM Client Removal*** is chosen, the Threat Management System is configured NOT to monitor the device and detect whether a specific Android Package Name is ever uninstalled from the device, and will never detect the threat of removal of the MDM Client.
+- If the value ***MDM Client Removal*** is chosen, the Threat Management System is configured NOT to monitor the device or detect whether a specific Android Package Name is ever uninstalled from the device, and never detects the threat of removal of the MDM Client.

 - If the value ***Externally Detected*** is chosen, the Threat Management System is configured NOT to listen for indication from an application on the device that can signal a threat and **external threats are NEVER detected**.